Christina Blais, BA, CDP

 What values are most important to you in your work and personal life?

 The values that matter most to me are leaving a meaningful legacy, staying ambitious and resilient, maintaining open communication, and advocating for seniors and their families.
-I also place a high value on strong family and partnership support, and I enjoy spending time with loved ones, reading, working out, golfing, watching movies, and making memories with my new granddaughter.
+I also place a high value on strong family and partnership support.
+I enjoy spending time with loved ones, watching my sons play college football, reading, working out, golfing, watching movies, and making memories with my new husband.